 What is the effect on your business?

 Well, if you know anything about my philosophy, your business is your biggest asset and start playing with this and the house of cards will come tumbling down.
-Your business provides the cash flow, purpose, stress and headaches that actually funds everything you do in your personal life.
+Your business provides the cash flow, purpose, stress and headaches that actually fund everything you do in your personal life.
 Hence the direct correlation of the midlife crisis and business.
 Start focusing on the midlife crisis and scratching those itches – rather than understanding the effect on your business, its cash flow and the domino effect when you tamper with it – could mean that the midlife crisis becomes a real crisis.

-Also who determines what is midlife?
+Also, who determines what is midlife?
 Oh, that’s right.
 The same people who said if we live an average of 80 years we should experience midlife around 40 years of age.
 Therefore, we can attribute and give meaning to any pain, suffering or issue in our life at that time as a midlife crisis.

 What I have done for my business is to get super, super clear on the vision for the next decade.
 I am busy setting up and implementing a plan of how my life will look for the next 10 years.
 Feel the niggles of a midlife crisis coming up?
 Then get busy on planning the commercial vision of your business and personal goals for the next decade.
 Remember that the average age we will live to will start to increase due to technology and advances in medicine.
 I want to live until I am 120.
-Hence all my business and life planning is based on this.
+Hence all my business and life planning are based on this.